 Review summary: Sony A6500 vs Olympus E-M1 II

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Sony A6500 or the Olympus E-M1 II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Sony Alpha A6500: